Louie2074/Louie2074/README.md

 <p>I'm a new grad Software Engineer with a degree in computer science and data science. <br>I'm passionate about building cool things and tackling complex engineering challenges. <br>
-I'm always self teaching myself something new, and I'll most likely be posting that process to GitHub.</p>
+I'm always teaching myself something new, and I'll most likely be posting that process to GitHub.</p>

 <p>😃 Check out my <a href = "https://louisnguyen.me">Website</a><p>
 <p>📫 Connect with me on <a href = "https://www.linkedin.com/in/nguyen2001">Linkedin</a><p>